Moana-Nui-a-Kiwa Ngarimu

-Moana-Nui-a-Kiwa Ngarimu VC (7 April 1918 – 27 March 1943) was a New Zealand soldier and posthumous recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was the first Māori person to be awarded the VC.
-He was killed in action during Operation Supercharge II; part of the Tunisian campaign of World War II.
+Moana-Nui-a-Kiwa Ngarimu VC (7 April 1919 – 27 March 1943) was a soldier of the New Zealand Expeditionary Force and posthumous recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+He was the first Māori person to be awarded the VC while serving with New Zealand forces.
+He was killed in action during Operation Supercharge II, part of the Tunisian campaign of World War II.

 Early life

-A Māori of Ngāti Porou and Te Whānau-ā-Apanui descent, Moana-Nui-a-Kiwa Ngārimu was born on 7 April 1918 in Whareponga in the East Coast region.
+A Māori of Ngāti Porou and Te Whānau-ā-Apanui descent, Moana-Nui-a-Kiwa Ngārimu was born on 7 April 1919 in Whareponga in the East Coast region.
 He was one of ten children of Hāmuera Meketū Ngārimu, and his wife Maraea.
 The prominent tribal leader Materoa Reedy was his aunt.
-He was initially educated at Whareponga Native School but when the family moved to Pōhatukura, near Ruatoria, he attended Hiruhārama Native School.
+Arnold Reedy, a tribal leader and captain in the Māori Battalion in World War II, was Ngarimu's cousin and served alongside him in the war.
+Ngarimu was initially educated at Whareponga Native School but when the family moved to Pōhatukura, near Ruatoria, he attended Hiruhārama Native School.
 From 1933 to 1934, he went Te Aute College at Poukawa in Hawkes Bay, becoming well regarded at rugby.
 After completing his fourth form year, he worked as a shepherd on his father's sheep farm.